 How Often To Feed Okra To a Chicken

 While this plant is nutritious for the chickens, it should be fed to them only in moderation.
 This means you should feed okra to your chicken once or twice per week.

 Okra should make up only 10% of their entire diet.
 The rest should come from commercial feeds.
 These feeds have been formulated with the right amount of nutrition to meet the chicken’s dietary needs.

 Celery makes a great treat for chickens.
 This vegetable is a great source of vitamins B2, B6, C, and K. It also contains a small amount of calcium, fiber, and potassium.
 You may need to chop up the celery to make it more enjoyable for them.

 One of the chicken’s favorite food is tomatoes.
-It’s high in vitamin C, B9 and K, fiber.
+It’s high in vitamin C, B9, K, and fiber.
 It’s also a good source of antioxidants and potassium.
-Chickens can eat only the flesh of the tomatoes.
-The leaves, stems, and flowers contain solanine, which is poisonous to the chickens.
+Chickens can eat only the flesh of tomatoes.
+The leaves, stems, and flowers contain solanine, which is poisonous to chickens.